elbonian/Aether-Capstone-19-20/Frontend/README.md

 4. Navigate to localhost:8080 in your browser.

-# Code documentaon can be found by opening the index.html file located in the /Documentation directory
+# Code documentation can be found by opening the index.html file located in the /Documentation directory